dsal/Ground-based-Instruments/README.md

 The application of hyperspectral imaging has been widened in industry such as agriculture recently, and a variety of hyperspectral imaging sensors have been developed.
 Hyspex is a Norwegian brand for airborne and ground-based hyperspectral imaging.
 The spectral domain of Hyspex's cameras varies between 400-2500nm.
 Also, Specim is a Finnish company which offers a broadest range of hyperspectral cameras covering wavelengths in visible and NIR regions of electromagnetic spectrum.
 The specifications of some of hyperspectral products are listed in the following tables.

-# HSI products operating in visible and NIR:
 | Brand | Product | Spatial Pixels | Spectral Range (nm) | Number of Channels | Spectral Resolution (nm) |
 |----------------|-----|----------------|----------------|-----|-------------|
 | Hyspex | Baldur V-1024 N | 1024 | 400-800/485-960/400-1000 | 72/88/106 | 5.5 |